Juni Crochet Reversible Dishcloth

 - Be willing to learn a new stitch (Picot Single Crochet)

 - Place several stitches in the same stitch or space indicated

 - Follow along with a pattern that creates a large loop (for the hanging loop) and is worked corner-to-corner in the mitered square technique.

 While I believe an advanced beginner absolutely could follow this pattern, you will need to be familiar with these techniques and understand how to work them to feel confident doing so.
-The photo tutorial included in the PDF pattern will walk you through all the necessary steps with arrows and dots for further clarification but you should have an understanding of these stitches and techniques before purchasing this pattern.
+The photo tutorial included in the PDF pattern will walk you through all the necessary steps with arrows and dots for further clarification, if you need it.
+The PDF pattern is available on Etsy!

 Medium (4) weight cotton yarn of your choice.